 Chat Message

 Welcome!
-This short survey (about 7–10 minutes) asks about your experience with our red-team program over the past 12 months.
-Your responses are confidential and will be aggregated to improve the program.
-Please answer based on your direct experience.
+This survey (approximately 7–10 minutes) asks about your experience with our red-team program over the past 12 months.

 Q2